MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-0--Demystifying-SaaS-app-creation-a5d4.md

 If you're developing locally, you're now ready to test-drive our simple app with this command line: `$ bundle exec rackup` <br> This command starts the Rack appserver and the WEBrick webserver.
 Prefixing it with `bundle exec` ensures that you are running with the gems specified in `Gemfile.lock`.
 Rack will look for `config.ru` and attempt to start our app based on the information there. <br> If you're developing locally, you can visit `localhost:9292` in your browser to see the webapp.
 It will open in a new tab in the IDE if you click on it, but you should open up a fresh browser tab and paste in that URL. <br> Point a new Web browser tab at the running app's URL and verify that you can see "Hello World". </details>
 -->

-You're now ready to test-drive our simple app with this command line: `bundle exec rackup --host 0.0.0.0`.
-This command starts the Rack appserver and the WEBrick webserver.
+You're now ready to test-drive our simple app with this command line:
+`bundle exec rackup --host 0.0.0.0`.
+The `rackup` command starts the Rack appserver and the WEBrick webserver.
 Prefixing it with `bundle exec` ensures that you are running with the gems specified in `Gemfile.lock`.
 Rack will look for `config.ru` and attempt to start our app based on the information there.
+The host IP of `0.0.0.0` is special to Codio.
+On other machines, you would leave out the `--host` information or use `localhost` or `127.0.0.1`, both of which mean "this machine".

 In Codio, you can configure a button for easy previewing.
-Click the drop down arrow on the middle button and click "New Browser Tab"
+Click the drop down arrow on the **middle** button and click "New Browser Tab"

 ![.guides/img/PreviewingApp](.guides/img/PreviewingApp.png)